Food & Agriculture

 The Impact of Climate Change on Agriculture

-Intensive agriculture is an especially large contributor, and without serious changes to more sustainable practices, the industry that humanity relies upon for survival is going to destroy itself.
+Without serious changes to more sustainable practices, the industry that humanity relies upon for survival is going to destroy itself.
 Agriculture is extremely vulnerable to the effects of climate change.
 Increasing temperatures, weather unpredictability and instability, shifting weather patterns, invasive crops and pests, drought, and extreme weather events are reducing crop yields, lowering the quality of major cereals, reducing livestock productivity, and destroying livelihoods.

 Skeletons of livestock lie on the desert floor after a severe drought in Ethiopia